 Farms are inspected, the produce sampled, and records checked to ensure that certification standards have been followed exactly.
-The rules have to be strict because it is very easy for farmland and soil to become affected by chemicals.
-For example, pesticides could drift over from a neighbour’s farm, or be in the water used on plants).
+The rules must be strict so that customers (you) can be sure that the end product you are buying has not been contaminated or come into contact with any prohibited chemicals from the farming system, even accidentally (e.g. pesticides could drift over from a neighbour’s farm, or be in the water used on plants).

 If a conventional farmer who uses pesticides and genetic modification wants to become a certified organic farmer, it takes about three years to convert their farm to certified organic status.

-About the Australian organics industry
+More about the Australian Organics industry

 Organic farming in Australia is all about quality, self-sufficiency, increased biodiversity, animal welfare, recycling and regeneration.
 In Australia, we know all too well what a precious resource water is, so being water efficient is an essential part of organic farming.
 Ensuring that the soil is healthy and full of organic matter allows it to retain more of the moisture essential for crops to survive droughts.

-1 Australian Consumer Law (Free Range Egg Labelling) Information Standard 2017, viewed 20 June 2017: https://www.legislation.gov.au/Details/F2017L00474
+1 Australian Government, Consumer Law (Free Range Egg Labelling) Information Standard 2017, viewed 20 June 2017: www.legislation.gov.au/Details/F2017L00474